reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 The browser sends three types of CORS requests: `simple`, `preflight`, and `requests with credentials`.
 The browser determines the type of request to be sent to the "Cross-Origin server" depending on the kind of operations we want to perform with the resource in the "Cross-Origin server".
 Let us understand these request types and observe these requests in the browsers' network log by running an example.

 #### Simple CORS Requests (GET, POST, and HEAD)
-Simple requests are sent by the browser for performing operations it considers safe in the "Cross-origin server" because they do not change the state of any existing resource.
+Simple requests are sent by the browser for performing operations it considers safe in the "Cross-Origin server" because they do not change the state of any existing resource.
 The request sent by the browser is simple if one of the below conditions applies:

 - The HTTP request method is `GET`, `POST`, or `HEAD`
 - The HTTP request contains a CORS safe-listed header: `Accept`, `Accept-Language`, `Content-Language`, `Content-Type`.